-If snow and ice are a rarity in your area, experts say all your car may need is a good winter performance tire.
-These tires are designed to keep sports cars and performance sedans safe at high speeds in cold weather on wet or dry pavement that's otherwise clear -- not to plow through snow- or ice-packed roads.
-Note that the prices estimated reflect the smallest size readily available; performance cars and performance winter tires often use larger rims than nonperformance cars.
+If you drive mostly on cleared roads, experts say all your car may need is a good winter performance tire.
+These tires are specifically designed to keep sports cars and performance sedans safe at high speeds in cold weather on wet or dry pavement -- and the best ones handle confidently on snow and ice, too -- but are an appropriate choice for any type of car if you live in an area where winters are milder.
+Note that the prices estimated reflect the smallest size readily available; performance cars often use larger rims than nonperformance cars.

 The Michelin Pilot Alpin PA4 (Est. $190 and up) is pricey, but experts and owners say it's worth it for maximum winter driving fun.
 At TireRack.com, it finishes on top in a test of tires for performance vehicles, though some competitors come close, editors say, "The Michelin Pilot Alpin PA4 delivers the best balance of performance in this group, driving well on the road plus providing good ice, snow and very good wet traction."
 It also earns Recommended status in a test by another independent reviewer.
 Testers say that if offers "Excellent snow traction and stopping on ice without much compromise to handling and traction on cleared roads."